 Users had a long list of requests — campaign budgets, performance pacing, audit logs, column customization.
 I mapped what was critical for launch vs. what could be accommodated later, and designed the tab structure to be extensible so new views could be added without restructuring the whole navigation.

-After scoping the technical feasibility with product and engineering, we designed Ghost Mode: a feature accessible directly from any advertiser's page that lets an admin step into that advertiser's exact account view.
-Same campaigns, same settings, same UI state — but clearly marked as a ghost session so no unintended changes are made.
-Admins can also make targeted edits, like adjusting a campaign's targeting, directly from within the ghost session.
+After scoping feasibility with product and engineering, we designed Ghost Mode: accessible directly from any advertiser's page, it lets an admin step into that advertiser's exact account view — same campaigns, same settings, same UI state — but clearly marked as a ghost session to prevent accidental changes.
+Admins can also make targeted edits directly from within the session, eliminating the need for screenshots entirely.

 Once I had a working prototype, I ran it through multiple rounds of feedback with admin users.
 The response to the overall direction was positive — the tab-based structure immediately felt more familiar and less disorienting than the current layout.
 The detailed feedback surfaced four main requests: